I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Those threats include the expansion of agriculture, destruction of forests for logging and mining, and illegal hunting for food and the exotic pet trade.
-The scientists involved in the study say climate change and emerging diseases will also have an additional negative impact on primates.
+Climate change and emerging diseases will also have an additional negative impact on primates.

 Other habitats are being degraded.
 Here are some numbers from the David Shepherd Wildlife Foundation: